 The options market is vast, it is the market participation of a derivative asset that is leveraged.
 Meaning a trader can exploit larger gains with smaller capital.
 Along with larger potential losses with that smaller capital.

-The options market allows traders to trade almost any asset as a leveraged instrument.
+The options trading market allows traders to trade almost any asset as a leveraged instrument.
 From stocks to ETFs, bonds and futures.
 An option is derived from an asset.
 If you take AAPL (Apple Inc.) as an example, this stock/company has stock options.
 Each option on a stock asset contains access to 100 shares, which are a part of the leverage in the instrument.
 Most assets are optionable, but not all.
 You can check that at FinViz.

 There are options that are more liquid than others that people prefer to trade.
 Typically the larger the market cap the larger the liquidity.
 Then there are the ETFs which don’t have the largest market capitalizations but they are the most traded options for sure.
 We have the SPY (S&P500 ETF), QQQ (Nasdaq ETF), IWM (Russell 2000 ETF) ETF’s that expire 3 times a week and are usually amongst the most heavily traded.
 Then you have other really liquid options like AAPL, NVDA, AMD, MSFT.
 Mainly big tech options are really liquid.